What is the alternative minimum tax (AMT)?

 - Depletion and accelerated depreciation on certain leased personal or real property.

 Determining your financial liability as a result of the AMT can be complicated.
-Tax software programs or a tax professional may be the best way to determine your status.
+Tax software programs or a tax professional may be the best way to determine what you owe.
 Once you complete this year’s tax return, seek the guidance of an accountant or tax professional to find ways to potentially reduce your tax liability going forward.